-The BEPS Action 13 report also included a requirement that a review of the CbC reporting minimum standard be completed by the end of 2020 (the 2020 review).
+The BEPS Action 13 report also included a requirement that the CbC reporting minimum standard be reviewed from 2020 (the 2020 review).
 In February 2020, the OECD launched a public consultation process on matters where its members seek input from stakeholders in conducting this 2020 review.

 The first exchanges of CbC reports took place in June 2018 and, with the OECD’s support, tax administrations are incorporating CbC reports into their tax risk assessment and assurance processes to understand better the risks posed to their jurisdictions.
 CbC reports are also at the heart of other programmes to provide greater tax certainty to MNEs, including the pilot for the OECD International Compliance Assurance Programme (ICAP).

-The first set of aggregated and anonymised data from CbCRs were subsequently released in July 2020 (see Corporate Tax Statistics - Second Edition), and provide information on the global tax and economic activities of nearly 4000 multinational enterprise groups headquartered in 26 jurisdictions and operating across more than 100 jurisdictions worldwide.
+The second set of aggregated and anonymised data from CbCRs was released in July 2021 (see Corporate Tax Statistics - Third Edition), and provides information on the global tax and economic activities of nearly 6000 multinational enterprise groups headquartered in 38 jurisdictions and operating across more than 100 jurisdictions worldwide.

 have introduced CbC reporting filing obligation

 bilateral relationships exist for the exchange of CbC reports